-Max Neuhaus was born in 1939 in Beaumont, Texas, and spent his childhood in Fishkill, New York, where he took his first steps as a musician.
-After a short return to Houston, he studied music at the Manhattan School of Music under Paul Prince’s mentorship.
-In 1958, he met John Cage, and this encounter determined his choice of becoming a professional percussionist.
-His extraordinary skills as a performer led him to travel the United States and Europe, accompanying and playing the compositions of such key figures as Karlheinz Stockhausen and Pierre Boulez.
-After a solo tour in Europe in 1965, Neuhaus started developing projects that went beyond the strictly musical realm; some of them focused on city soundscapes (Listen, 1966), others were sound pieces created for radio; others were site-specific pieces that he was the first to call “sound installations.”
-In 1968, as he started a research residency at the Bell Laboratories, Neuhaus decided to cease performing as a musician and fully devote himself to sound art.
-Since then, his work has been exhibited internationally in museums and galleries, including solo shows at the Museum of Modern Art, New York (1978); Musée d’art moderne de la ville de Paris (1983); and the Kunsthalle, Bern (1989).
-He was also included in Documenta 6 (1977) and 9 (1992), Kassel; the Whitney Biennial, New York (1983); and the Venice Biennale (1999).
-In addition to Times Square (1977) and Time Piece Beacon, both of which are in Dia’s collection, permanent sound works by Neuhaus are installed in Graz, Austria; Geneva, Switzerland; Bern, Switzerland; Turin, Italy; Bordeaux, France; and Kassel, Germany, among other locations.
+Max Neuhaus was born in 1939 in Texas, and spent his childhood in Fishkill, New York.
+He began his studies in music at the Manhattan School of Music under Paul Prince’s mentorship.
+In 1958, he met John Cage, and this encounter determined his decision to become a professional percussionist.
+After a solo tour in Europe in 1965, Neuhaus started developing projects that went beyond the strictly musical realm; among them were site-specific pieces that he was the first to call “sound installations.”
+In 1968, as he started a research residency at the Bell Laboratories, Neuhaus ceased performing as a musician and fully devoted himself to sound art.
+Since then, his work has been exhibited internationally in museums and galleries, including solo shows at the Museum of Modern Art, New York (1978); Musée d’art moderne de la ville de Paris (1983); and the Kunsthalle Bern (1989).
+He was also included in Documentas 6 (1977) and 9 (1992), Kassel, Germany; the Whitney Biennial, New York (1983); and the Venice Biennale (1999).
 In 2008, an exhibition of Neuhaus’s drawings was organized by the Menil Collection, Houston, which coincided with the inauguration of a new installation, Sound Line.
-Max Neuhaus passed away on February 3, 2009, at his home near Naples, Italy.
+Neuhaus passed away in February 2009 in Italy.